-Before accepting the supplied X.509 certificate, the Media AF shall verify that the party originating the upload is the same party that reserved the Server Certificate resource using the operations specified in clause 5.2.4.3 above.
+The Media AF shall verify that the party originating the upload is the same party that reserved the Server Certificate resource using the operations specified in clause 5.2.4.3 above before accepting the supplied X.509 certificate.
+The Media AF shall also verify that the X.509 certificate uploaded corresponds to the Certificate Signing Request it issued for the Server Certificate resource in question.
 If there is a mismatch, the HTTP response 403 (Forbidden) shall be returned.

 Attempting to upload an X.509 certificate to a Server Certificate resource URL that has not been reserved using the operation specified in clause 5.2.4.3 above shall elicit a 404 (Not Found) HTTP response.

+On success, the HTTP response 204 (No Content) shall be returned with an empty response body.

 5.2.4.5 Retrieve Server Certificate resource operation

 This operation is used by the Media Application Provider to download a Server Certificate resource from the Media AF for inspection.
 The HTTP GET method shall be used for this purpose, citing the resource identifier of the target Server Certificate in the request URL.

-If the requested resource exists and is populated with an X.509 certificate, the Media AF shall return 200 (OK) HTTP response message with a representation of the target Server Certificate in the response message body in accordance with clause 8.4.3.2.
+If the requested resource exists and is populated with an X.509 certificate [X.509], the Media AF shall return 200 (OK) HTTP response message with a representation of the target Server Certificate in the response message body in accordance with clause 8.4.3.2.

-In cases where the X.509 certificate is to be generated by the Media Application Provider from a Certificate Signing Request obtained according to clause 5.2.4.3 above, the HTTP response 204 (No Content) shall be returned until such time as the X.509 certificate has been uploaded using the operation specified in clause 5.2.4.4 above.
+In cases where the X.509 certificate is to be generated by the Media Application Provider from a Certificate Signing Request obtained according to clause 5.2.4.3 above, the HTTP response 204 (No Content) shall be returned with an empty message response body until such time as the X.509 certificate has been uploaded using the operation specified in clause 5.2.4.4 above.

 5.2.4.6 Update Server Certificate resource operation

 The Update operation is not permitted for the Server Certificate resource.
-Any attempt to do so using the HTTP PUT method shall result in the HTTP response 405 (Method Not Allowed).
+Any attempt to do so using the HTTP PUT method shall result in the HTTP response 405 (Method Not Allowed) that includes an error message body per clause 7.1.7.

 Updating a previously uploaded Server Certificate in the Media AF is not permitted for security reasons.
 To supply a replacement X.509 certificate, for example when a previously supplied certificate is shortly due to expire, the Media Application Provider should instead use one of the operations specified in clause 5.2.4.2 or 5.2.4.3 above to create or reserve a new Server Certificate resource and, once the certificate is available for use, update the Content Hosting Configuration to reference it.